jbcodeforce/aws-studies/docs/index.md

 [Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) is a developer centric view of the app, hiding the complexity of the IaaS.
 From one git repository it can automatically handle the deployment details of capacity provisioning, load balancing, auto-scaling, and application health monitoring.

-## AWS Athena

-[AWS Athena](https://aws.amazon.com/athena) runs analytics directly on S3 files, using SQL language to query the files (CSV, JSON, Avro, Parquet...).
-S3 Access Logs log all the requests made to buckets, and Athena can then be used to run serverless analytics on top of the logs files.
-Queries are done on high availability capability so will succeed, and scale based on the data size.

-No need for complex ETL jobs to prepare your data for analytics.

-Integrated with AWS **Glue Data Catalog**, allowing you to create a unified metadata repository across various services, crawl data sources to discover schemas and populate your Catalog with new and modified table and partition definitions, and maintain schema versioning.

 ---